hewlegan/playground-lssie6s0/statement.md

-# Welcome!
+# My First Playground!

-This Java template lets you get started quickly with a simple one-page playground.
+This Java template is my first one uploaded on tech.io.

 ```java runnable
 // { autofold